Heguri no Tsuku

-Heguri no Tsuku (平群 木菟) (fl.
+Heguri no Tsuku (平群 木菟; fl.
 2nd to 5th c.
-C.E.?} was a diplomat and powerful figure (gōzoku) in ancient Japan.
+C.E.?) was a Japanese diplomat and powerful figure (gōzoku) in ancient Japan.
 He was the founder of the Heguri clan.
 He is recorded in Japan's earliest literary texts, the Kojiki (712) and the Nihon Shoki (720).
 He bore the title Sukune and was also known as Heguri no Tsuku no Sukune, or simply Tsuku no Sukune.

 Life

 According to Nihon Shoki, Tsuku no Sukune was born the son of Takenouchi no Sukune.
 He is said to have been born on the same day as Emperor Ōjin's son Ōsazaki (later Emperor Nintoku).
 When the two were born, an eagle owl (tsuku in Japanese) flew into the delivery room of Ōjin's son, and a wren (sazaki in Japanese) flew into the delivery room of Takenouchi no Sukune's son.
 The two fathers exchanged the names of these birds, and thus Takenouchi no Sukune's son was named Tsuku and Ōjin's son was named Ōsazaki.

 However, there are earlier records of him.
-In the third year of Ōjin's reign, he went to Baekje with Ki no Tsuno, Hata no Yashiro, and Soga no Ishikawa to condemn Jinsa of Baekje of being disrespectful to the Japanese emperor.
-In response to this, Jinsa was executed by Baekje as an apology.
-Tsuku and the others put Asin of Baekje in power and returned to Japan.
+In the third year of Ōjin's reign, he went to Paekche with Ki no Tsuno, Hata no Yashiro, and Soga no Ishikawa to condemn Jinsa of Baekje of being disrespectful to the Japanese emperor.
+In response to this, the kingdom condemned and executed Jinsa as an apology.
+Tsuku and the others put Asin of Paekche in power and returned to Japan, however, this claim found in the Japanese records do not align with Korean records as it states that Jinsa died while hunting.